Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Proposed Channel Estimation

 \subsection{Initial values for the Iterative Algorithm}

-The performance of the proposed iterative algorithm depends on the initial values of $\hat{\beta}_1^{(0)},\hat{\beta}_2^{(0)}$.
-When the initial values of the iterative algorithm are random, it means that the LISBT focuses the reception of the pilot signals from random directions.
-As a result, the received signal at the LISBT may be comparable to the noise, which degrades the performance of the iterative algorithm.
+The performance of the proposed iterative algorithm depends on the initial values of $\hat{\beta}_1^{(0)}$ and $\hat{\beta}_2^{(0)}$.
+When the initial values of the iterative algorithm are random, it means that the BS focuses the reception of the pilot signals from random directions.
+As a result, the received signal at the BS may be comparable to the noise, which degrades the performance of the iterative algorithm.
 On the other hand, when the initial values are close to $\alpha_1$ and $\alpha_2$, the iterative algorithm can accurately estimate $\alpha_1$ and $\alpha_2$.
-In the following, we propose a simple method to provide the initial values of $\hat{\beta}_1^{(0)},\hat{\beta}_2^{(0)}$ close to $\alpha_1$ and $\alpha_2$.
+In the following, we propose a simple method to provide the initial values of $\hat{\beta}_1^{(0)}$ and $\hat{\beta}_2^{(0)}$ that are close to $\alpha_1$ and $\alpha_2$, respectively.

 In order to provide initial values, the user sends three pilot signals in three different time slots.
-In each time slot, the LISBT activates only one phase-shifting element.
-In the $i$-th time slot, the LISBT activates the $A_i$-th element, where $A_1$, $A_2$, and $A_3$ are placed at $(0,0)$, $(d_r,0)$, and $(0,d_r)$, respectively, see Fig. \ref{figure5}.
+In each time slot, the BS activates only one phase-shifting element.
+In the $i$-th time slot, the BS activates the $A_i$-th element, where $A_1$, $A_2$, and $A_3$ are placed at $(0,0)$, $(d_r,0)$, and $(0,d_r)$, respectively, see Fig. \ref{figure5}.
 Let $d_i, i \in \{1,2,3\}$, denote the distance between the user and the $A_i$-th activated element.
-The user sends the pilot $x_p = \sqrt{P_p}$ to the LISBT, where $P_p$ is the pilot transmit power.
-According to (\ref{ITSelement_user}), the received signal at the LISBT in the $i$-th time slot, denoted by $y_{i}$, is given by
+The user sends the pilot $x_p = \sqrt{P_p}$ to the BS, where $P_p$ is the pilot transmit power.
+According to (\ref{ITSelement_user}), the received signal at the BS in the $i$-th time slot, denoted by $y_{i}$, is given by

 where $F_i$ accounts for the power radiation pattern of the $A_i$-th activated element and the user's antenna and $n_i$ denotes the AWGN at the $i$-th time slot.
-Since three active elements are close to each other, $F_i$ is the same for these elements, i.e., $F_i = F$.
+Since these activated elements are close to each other, $F_i$ is the same for these elements, i.e., $F_i = F$.